Bachelor of Interior Design (Honours) (Co-op)

 Program Resources

-CO-OP INFORMATION:
+CO-OP INFORMATION

-Co-operative education (Co-op) allows students to integrate their classroom learning with a real-world experience through paid work terms.
-Two academic terms prior to the cooperative education work term, students are required to actively participate in and successfully complete the self-directed co-op course, readiness activities and workshops.
+Co-operative education (Co-op) provides students with the opportunity to integrate classroom learning with real-world experience through paid, program-related work terms.
+Two academic terms before their first co-op work term, students must actively participate in and complete a self-directed co-op preparation course, including required readiness activities and workshops.

-Co-op work terms are typically 14 weeks in duration and are completed during a term when students are not taking courses.
-For more information on your program`s co-op level(s), visit the courses tab on your program`s webpage.
+Co-op work terms are typically 14 weeks in duration and are completed during academic terms when students are not enrolled in classes.
+For details about the number and timing of co-op work terms in your program, please refer to the Courses tab on your program's webpage.

-For more information on co-op programs, the co-op work/study schedule, as well as general and program-specific co-op eligibility criteria, please visit www.algonquincollege.com/coop.
+For more information about co-op programs, expectations, and general and program-specific co-op eligibility criteria, visit: www.algonquincollege.com/coop-career-centre

-TRANSFER CREDIT RECOGNITION:
+TRANSFER CREDIT RECOGNITION

-Applicants with degrees or degree-level courses from Canadian institutions empowered to award degrees and from other degree granting institutions recognized by the Ontario Ministry of Colleges and Universities (MCU) will be assessed on a case-by-case basis.
+Applicants with degrees or degree level courses from Canadian institutions empowered to award degrees and from other degree granting institutions recognized by the Ontario Ministry of Colleges and Universities (MCU) will be assessed on a case-by-case basis.
 To receive a course credit, a minimum grade of C (65%) is required.
 Official transcripts and course descriptions/outlines must be presented with the application for credit recognition.
 Applicants with degrees or degree level courses from countries other than Canada or from postsecondary institutions not recognized by the MCU must have their degrees evaluated by a recognized Canadian public or private institution that specializes in the evaluation of international degree programs.

-ADVANCED STANDING:
+ADVANCED STANDING

 Further information on bridging course requirements and the cooperative placement are also detailed at this link.

-DEGREE ELECTIVE INFORMATION:
+DEGREE ELECTIVE INFORMATION

 Students may choose from a variety of breadth courses.
 Courses from a range of disciplines are offered within the humanities, social sciences, sciences, global cultures and mathematics.
 Elective offerings may vary from semester to semester.